Leah is a follower of the 21 Day Fix. She works in mental health.

 - Zucchini.
 Diced zucchini sautéed with some olive oil and topped with parmesan is an awesome idea.
 Zucchini noodles are also a nice touch.

 - Microgreens.
 I always used to watch cooking shows, and the chefs that used microgreens always had the prettiest dishes.
 I came across some recently and bought some sunflower microgreens.
-They add a bright flavor to the meal, and make it look more appealing.
-Also, I recently read that microgreens have more nutrients than the full grown product since they need more to grow (think of them as baby plants).
+They add a bright flavor to the meal and make it look more appealing.
+Also, I recently read that microgreens have more nutrients than full-grown products since they need more to grow (think of them as baby plants).

 - Pasta.
 This fish could also work great over some pasta.
 Once again, if you're doing 21 Day Fix, make sure it's whole wheat pasta.
 Top with a little bit of parmesan too.

 I know how confusing it is to have to adapt a recipe for one diet, let alone 3.
-Here's some tips to make it easier:
+Here are some tips to make it easier:

 - Low-carb.
 This is already a low-carb recipe, but to keep it that way, skip the starchy sides and pair it with a vegetable or two.

 - Gluten-free.
-No changes needed!
+No changes are needed!
 It's already gluten-free.

 - Dairy-free.
 Swap out the butter for the substitute of your choice.
-There's a lot of different options out there.
+There are a lot of different options out there.

 21 Day Fix Container Counts